luisaveiro/docker-reverse-proxy/README.md

 ```

 ## FAQ

-**Q:** Are you planning to add local HTTPS support?
-**A:** Yes, this feature is on my roadmap.
-I'm researching how to implement
-[mkcert](https://github.com/FiloSottile/mkcert) without the need to install
-additional dependencies.

 **Q:** If I change the Caddyfile, do I need to restart the Docker container?
 **A:** Yes, You will need to restart Caddy to allow the reverse proxy to reload